jeanpierrethach/CS231n/l3/lecture3_notes.md

 `Doesn't change`.
 The number of classes is going to be fixed ahead of time when we select our dataset, so that's just rescaling the whole loss function by a constant.
 So it doesn't really matter because we don't really care for the true values of the scores or the true value of the loss.

-## Q: What if we added a square term to the loss formulation?
+## Q: What if we added a square term to the loss formulation (Squared hinge loss SVM or L2-SVM)?

 ![](resources/eq3.png)